SamudhyanKahol/2D-sim-running-non-stop/README.md

 - Simulate varying traffic densities depending on the time of day
 - Implement robust and accurate crash detection

-This project is an exploration of probabilistic modeling, movement logic, and urban dynamics through simulation.
+This project is an exploration of probabilistic modeling, movement logic and all aspects of simulation in C++